 \subsection{Transformation of Measure Under the Givens Representation}

-As is usual in any transformation of random variables, careful care must be taken to include a Jacobian determinant term in the transformed density to account for a change of measure under the transformation.
-For a posterior density over orthogonal matrices that takes the form $p_Y(Y)$, the proper density over the transformed random variable, $\Theta(Y)$, takes the form $p_\Theta(\theta) = p_{Y}(Y(\Theta)) |J_{Y(\Theta)}(\Theta)|$ \citep{keener2011theoretical}.
-Intuitively, this extra Jacobian determinant term accounts for how probability measures are distorted by the transformation (Figure \ref{fig:AreaForm}).
-Unfortunately, the Givens representation, $Y(\Theta)$, is map from a space of dimension $d := np - p(p+1)/2$ to a space of dimension $np$.
-Hence the determinant is non-square and thus undefined.
+As is usual in any transformation of random variables, care must be taken to include an extra term in the transformed density to account for a change-of-measure under the transformation.
+Formally, for a posterior density over orthogonal matrices that takes the form $p_Y(y)$, the proper density over the transformed random variable, $\Theta(Y)$, takes the form $p_\Theta(\theta) = p_{Y}(Y(\theta)) |J_{Y(\Theta)}(\theta)|$ \citep{keener2011theoretical}.
+Intuitively, this extra term accounts for how probability measures are distorted by the transformation (Figure \ref{fig:AreaForm}).
+Usually this term is calculated by simply taking the determinant of the Jacobian of the transformation.
+Unfortunately, the Givens representation, $Y(\Theta)$, is a map from a space of dimension $d := np - p(p+1)/2$ to a space of dimension $np$.
+Thus its Jacobian is non-square and the determinant of the Jacobian is undefined.

-To compute the change of measure term analogous to the Jacobian determinant, one must appeal to the algebra of differential forms.
+One way to compute the change-of-measure term analogous to the Jacobian determinant is to appeal to the algebra of differential forms.
 Denote the product of $n \times n$ rotation matrices in the Givens representation by $G$, i.e.

-and denote its $j$th column by $G_j$. \cite{muirhead2009aspects} shows that the proper measure form for a signed surface element of $V_{p,n}$ is the differential form
+and denote its $j$th column by $G_j$. \cite{muirhead2009aspects} shows that the proper measure for a signed surface element of $V_{p,n}$ is given by the absolute value of the differential form

 Letting $J_{Y_i(\Theta)}(\Theta)$ be the Jacobian of the $i$th column of $Y$ with respect to the angle coordinates of the Givens representation, this differential form can be written in the coordinates of the Givens representation as